floriancaumont-cloud/pm_playbook/content/01-foundations/02-role-of-a-product-manager.md

+---
+title: "The Role of a Product Manager"
+description: "Definition of the role of a Product Manager"
+---

 # The Role of a Product Manager

 A Product Manager is accountable for defining problems, aligning stakeholders, and guiding teams toward valuable outcomes.